 Kovitz is an investment adviser that provides investment management, wealth management, and financial planning services.
-Kovitz has over 220 employees, and we provide our services to individual and institutional clients.
+Kovitz has over 390 employees, and we provide our services to individual and institutional clients.
 Our institutional clients include endowments, municipal government entities, charitable organizations, employee benefit (ERISA) plans, corporations, and other entities.
-We provide our services from multiple locations with our headquarters located in Chicago.
+We provide our services from multiple locations throughout the United States with our headquarters located in Chicago.
 Please review our website or our Form ADV Part 1 for a full list of locations.